 Getting to Tokyo Haneda Airport Early in the Morning

-As this rotation involved an early domestic flight from Tokyo Haneda airport to Nagoya Centrair we found that our travels were somewhat out of the ordinary and organising the airport transfer took some time.
+This rotation involved an early domestic flight from Tokyo Haneda airport to Nagoya Centrair wich was somewhat out of the ordinary so organising the airport transfer took some time.

-While Haneda is connected to central Tokio via an airport bus service, operations start too late in the day for morning flights.
-Front desk staff at our Cracery Ginza hotel could not provide us with other options other than „take a taxi“, always a ruinous experience in Tokyo, so we did some research at the nearby Higashi-ginza underground station and a friendly and very patient clerk there assured us that taking the first Asakusa-Line train from Higashi-ginza towards Nishi-magome (via Daimon and Mita) and changing in Sengakuji for the JR Keikyu Airport Express to Haneda Airport would get us to the airport with plenty of time.
+While Haneda is connected to central Tokio via an airport bus service, operations start too late for early morning flights.
+The front desk staff at our Cracery Ginza hotel could not provide us with options other than „take a taxi“, always a ruinous experience in Tokyo, so we did some research at the nearby Higashi-ginza underground station and a friendly and very patient clerk there assured us that taking the first Asakusa-Line train from Higashi-ginza towards Nishi-magome (via Daimon and Mita) and changing in Sengakuji for the JR Keikyu Airport Express to Haneda Airport would get us to the airport with plenty of time.
 This indeed worked out beautifully onthe next morning.
 (Journey planner available at rome2rio.com)

 Check-in, Departure Airport